1978 World Snooker Championship: First round

 The first session between Fred Davis and Dennis Taylor saw them each win four frames; in the second session Davis moved into an 11–6 lead, and he eventually won 13–9.
 Thorne missed at an attempt to pot the ball when leading Eddie Charlton 12–9, and lost the match 12–13.
 Houlihan made his only appearance in the World Championship at the Crucible, aged 48.
 He lost 8–13 to Thorburn, who later described him as "a smooth player ...
 I had to be very careful against Patsy because if the balls were open he could get to you.
 A very dangerous player."
 Reardon trailed Mountjoy 2–7, but went on to win 13–9.
 Werbeniuk defeated John Pulman 13–4.
-Reardon trailed Mountjoy 2–7, but went on to win 13–9.

 Quarter-finals

 The quarter-finals took place from 20 to 22 April, each match played over three sessions as the best of 25 frames.
 Mans took a lead of 9–7 into the last session against Miles, and went on to win 13–7.
 Davis made a 105 break in the fifth frame, and held a one-frame lead after the nine frames of their first session.
 Fagan levelled at 7–7 with a break of 105 in the 14th frame, and the pair were again tied at 8–8.
 Davis took the first three frames of the concluding session for 11–8, and secured his passage into the semi-finals at 13–10.

 Charlton won five successive frames to recover from 8–12 and win 13–12 against Thorburn.
 He compiled a 108 break in the 16th frame.
 Reardon's four frame advantage in the initial session was maintained during the second session as he went from 6–2 to 10–6.
 In the third session he won three successive frames, to defeat Werbeniuk 13–6, and compiled a break of 119 in the 18th frame.